-Programs in digital photography may be available as Bachelor of Science (B.S.) programs, but they're usually found as Bachelor of Arts (B.A.) and Bachelor of Fine Arts (BFA) programs.
+Digital photography programs are usually found as Bachelor of Arts (B.A.) and Bachelor of Fine Arts (BFA) programs.
 Some B.S. in Photography programs may offer courses in digital photography.
-While both programs share courses in topics such as darkroom techniques and lighting, the BFA program highlights more creative expression in digital photography with subjects like color theory and image manipulation.
+While both programs share courses in topics, the BFA program highlights more creative expression in digital photography.
+Applicants to any of these 4-year programs need a high school diploma or equivalent, and may be required to submit a portfolio.

 Regardless of degree sought, digital photography students learn the fundamentals of taking photographs, working with them in a digital darkroom, making prints and preparing them for showing to others.
 Lighting, photo composition, color theory and design skills are covered.
 Students are expected to have their own digital SLR camera and tripod.
 Some programs also have computer or software requirements that students will need to meet in order to be able to complete coursework and assignments.